docker-hy/docker-hy.github.io/data/part-1/section-3.md

     A /root/.ash_history
 ```

 The character in front of the file name indicates the type of the change in the container's filesystem: A = added, D = deleted, C = changed.
 The additional.txt was created and our `ls` created .ash_history.

-Next we will save the changes as a new layer!
+Next we will save the changes as a new image with the command [docker commit](https://docs.docker.com/engine/reference/commandline/commit/https://docs.docker.com/engine/reference/commandline/commit/):

 ```console
 2 $ docker commit zen_rosalind hello-docker-additional